wjzhang392/KI-QFS/README.md

 For external corpus, we use Wikipedia dump `kilt_w100_title.tsv` from [KILT Benchmark](https://github.com/facebookresearch/KILT/tree/main/kilt/retrievers#DPR).
 Please follow their instructions to download the data. <br>
 We also provide processed version of internal corpus `kiqfs_internal_w100_title.tsv`, which has the same data format with `kilt_w100_title.tsv`. <br>
-For augumented corpus, we simply combine previous corpors to obtain it.
+For augmented corpus, we simply combine previous two corpora to form it.

 ## Relevance Annotation